Extracting Recurring Vulnerabilities from Black-Box LLM-Generated Software: Experiments

 \subsubsection{FSTab: Model-Specific Vulnerability Databases}

-This subsubsection provides the exhaustive FSTab lookup mappings for each of the six evaluated production models.
-To ensure conciseness, we only display features where at least one recurring vulnerability pattern was identified during our construction phase.
+This subsubsection provides the remaining model-specific FSTab lookup mappings for the evaluated production models.
+Together with Table~\ref{table:fstab_claude}, these tables summarize the feature-conditioned vulnerability databases used in our attack analysis.
+To ensure conciseness, we display only features where at least one recurring vulnerability pattern was identified during construction.